Aneapiy/OCR-Image-Sort/README.md

 - [ ] Build a GUI interface.

 ## OCR-Image-Sort Overview
-The proposed system process a sequential set of images and identify key photos.
-A key photo is a photo that contains the tag or nameplate of an equipment and is the first photo in a photo set of that equipment.
+The proposed system processes a sequential set of equipment images and identifies key images.
+A key image is a photo that contains the tag or nameplate of an equipment and is the first photo in a photo set of that equipment.
+In the above example, key photos are p_1^1,p_1^2,and p_1^3.
 The system is built to run on a personal desktop or laptop computer, but not on a mobile platform such as a phone or camera.
-The system will sort all the photos associated with the key photo into a single folder (see figure 1 below).
+The system will sort all the photos associated with the key photo into a single folder.

-The system is based on four main technologies: Python3, OpenCV [6], the EAST model [5], and Tesseract [4].
+The system is based on six main technologies: Python 3 [9], Tesseract [4], the EAST model [5], OpenCV [6], PyTesseract[7], and scikit-Learn [8].
 Python3 is the general wrapper for all system components and interacts with the operating system to create folders and move image files around.
+Image filtering to identify key images is done via scikit-learn’s k-Means clustering algorithm.
 Text detection is done by OpenCV with the EAST model.
 After OpenCV identifies the text regions, Tesseract does the text recognition and outputs a string back to Python3.
+PyTesseract provides a Python wrapper for Tesseract.

 ## Package Installation
 1. Install tesseract for windows from https://github.com/UB-Mannheim/tesseract/wiki